Whitechapel High Street: North Side

+84b Whitechapel High Street - the western side of Angel Alley, was in 1942, 'a ramshackle three-story structure' which in 1968, with 84a, was purchased by Vernon Richards.
+Following the purchase, the floors were strengthened to take the weight of the printing machines which were moved into it from the basement of 84a and the publications of the press.
+In 1982 Algate Press was launched as an independent printing co-op.
+Also in 1982, Richards donated the freehold of 84b to the Friends of Freedom Press.

+84c Whitechapel High Street - in 1968 'a bombed out site' which, with 84a and 84b, see above, was purchased 'as one lot'.

 85 Whitechapel High Street – a narrow 4-storey shop-house, designed as a public house by Bird & Walters, built in 1900 in red brick with stone dressings (now painted white).
 The ground floor is a nail salon.

 86 Whitechapel High Street – a 4-storey 2-bay shop-house, probably mid-19th century, but refronted in 1991 in brown bricks with metal windows and a projecting tiled mansard attic.
 The ground floor is a café.

 87 Whitechapel High Street – a 3-storey 3-bay shop-house, built c1955 with red brick facing and triplet metal windows with thin concrete frames.
 The ground floor is an amusement arcade.

 88 Whitechapel High Street – a 4-storey 3-bay shop and office, built in 1838, in stuccoed stock brick.
 The building steps over the entrance to Gunthorpe Street.
 It has been occupied by the menswear shop Alberts since 1942.
 The Grade II listed metal relief above the door by Arthur Szyk depicts a Star of David supported by two Lions of Judah wielding sabres, and was commissioned by the Jewish Daily Post, which occupied the building in 1934–35.